AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/implementation.md

 ---
-title: Implementation guide
+title: Identity graph linking rules configuration guide
-description: Learn the recommended steps to follow when implementing your data with Identity Service.
+description: Learn the recommended steps to follow when implementing your data with identity graph linking rules configurations.
-hide: true
-hidefromtoc: true
 badge: Beta
 ---
-# Implementation guide
+# Identity graph linking rules configuration guide

 Read this document for a step-by-step by guide that you can follow when implementing your data with Adobe Experience Platform Identity Service.